DamonOehlman/localo/README.md

 Despite some variance in opinion with regards to whether `localStorage` is fast or slow, bad or good, I believe it to be something that is worth exploring with regards to caching remote resources especially on narrower than desktop broadband connections.

 Last year, at [Web Directions Unplugged](http://unplugged11.webdirections.org/program/), [Nicholas Zakas](http://twitter.com/slicknet) talked about a number of [different topics with regards to web performance](http://www.webdirections.org/resources/nicholas-zakas-mobile-web-speed-bumps/) and in that time talked about a trick that [Steve Souders](http://twitter.com/souders) covered regarding use of localStorage to cache remote resources such as Javascript and CSS.

-I've been thinking of ways to do something along these lines since this time, and specifically around ways this could be a purely client-side solution. (_Previous implementations require some cooperation between the server-side and client-side_).
+I've been thinking of ways to do something along these lines since this time, and specifically around ways this could be a __purely client-side solution__. (_Previous implementations require some cooperation between the server-side and client-side_).
 I definitely think the opportunity is there, but it definitely needs to be talked through before any implementation is created.

 ## General Approach